broadinstitute/martha/README.md

 If present, `dataObjectUri` is used to determine a provider for Bond.
 Otherwise, a standard pet service account from Sam is used.

-## Resolve Data Object URI
-Takes JSON with the key `uri`, and responds with an object with the key `url`, containing a link to the JSON descriptor.

 # Development
 ## Setup